uogbuji/Library.Link/etc/bookmarklets/README.md

 # For developers

 Can use [the MrColes bookmarklet creator](https://mrcoles.com/bookmarklet/) on the source .js files in this directory.

+To unquote & prettify bookmarklet JSON, use Python:

+    import urllib.parse; urllib.parse.unquote(BMLINK)

+Then paste the result into a beautifier such as [jsbeautifier.org](http://jsbeautifier.org/).

 # Notes on isbnlookup.js